Howard Kinsey

 Howard Oreon Kinsey (December 3, 1899 – July 26, 1966) was an American tennis player in the 1920s.
-He was originally from California.
+He was originally from St Louis.

 Playing record

-His most significant championships were the 1926 French National men's doubles championship, where he and Vincent Richards beat Henri Cochet and Jacques Brugnon (a pairing who went on to win three other French National doubles titles) in the final, and the 1924 U.S. National men's doubles championship with his brother Robert Kinsey.
+His significant championships were the 1926 French National men's doubles championship, where he and Vincent Richards beat Henri Cochet and Jacques Brugnon (a pairing who went on to win three other French National doubles titles) in the final, and the 1924 U.S. National men's doubles championship with his brother Robert Kinsey.

 Bill Tilden wrote of the pair that he had "seldom seen a team work together more smoothly than the Kinseys."
 In 1926, he reached the Wimbledon final, losing to Jean Borotra.

 Kinsey was ranked world No. 7 in 1924 by A. Wallis Myers in his amateur rankings for The Daily Telegraph.
 As a pro, American Lawn Tennis Magazine ranked Kinsey as world No. 6 in 1930.

-Later in 1926, he went on to be one of the first players signed up by the promoter Charles C. Pyle to play in his professional tennis league.
+Later in 1926, he was one of the early players signed by the promoter Charles C. Pyle to play in his professional tennis league.
 After a split with Pyle, he joined Richards in forming an association of professional tennis players.

 In 1936, he and Helen Wills Moody volleyed a tennis ball back and forth 2,001 times without missing.
 The feat took them 1 hour and 18 minutes.
-They only broke off the exchange so that Kinsey could go teach a lesson that he had scheduled.
+They only stopped the exchange so that Kinsey could go teach a lesson that he had scheduled.

 Kinsey is a member of the USTA Northern California Hall of Fame.